When Is It the Right Time to Hire a Medical Malpractice Lawyer? – Circeo Law Firm

 - A provider ordering unnecessary tests or procedures, including surgery.

-- Improper diagnosis, including a delayed diagnosis that results in treatment being received too late, or failure to diagnose a condition at all.
+- Improper diagnosis, including a delayed diagnosis that results in the treatment being received too late, or failure to diagnose a condition at all.

-- Childbirth injuries, including hemorrhaging, oxygen deprivation to the newborn baby (also called HIE, or hypoxic ischemic encephalopathy), broken bones and bruising, or skin and soft tissue injuries.
+- Childbirth injuries, including hemorrhaging, oxygen deprivation to the newborn baby (also called HIE, or hypoxic-ischemic encephalopathy), broken bones and bruising, or skin and soft tissue injuries.

 Malpractice injuries often require time-consuming and expensive additional treatment to be rectified, with additional distress and burden to the patient.

 Is There a “Right” Time to Hire a Malpractice Lawyer?

 A skilled medical malpractice lawyer is an invaluable ally when a provider’s negligence or wrongdoing leaves you physically or emotionally scarred, with steep medical bills or corrective procedures needed.